 Deburring

 Deburring is the process of removing minor imperfections or burrs from metal parts, often produced during machining operations.
-This can be done manually or with a deburring machine; both have the same effect on the metal.
+This can be done manually or with a deburring machine; both methods have the same effect on the metal.
+The process can involve grinding, sanding, or other abrasive techniques to smooth out rough edges and ensure the part meets the required specifications.

 Tumbling

 In tumbling, metal parts are placed into a barrel with abrasive materials.
-As the barrel rotates, the friction between the items polishes the metal.
+As the barrel rotates, the friction between the items polishes the metal, effectively smoothing surfaces and removing minor imperfections.
 This process is great for smoothing out rough edges but might still leave some imperfections from the manufacturing process.
+Tumbling can be used for a variety of metals and is often employed in mass finishing operations due to its efficiency and ability to handle large quantities of parts simultaneously.
+This method is made for efficiency, but is not always perfect with refining the final product and smoothing out the small details.

 Anodizing